-From the architect.
+Text description provided by the architects.
 In 2004, three couples with children who were looking for suitable housing in the city centre decided to join forces in order to commission their own construction project.
 They set their sights on a plot of land between Elandsstraat and Lijnbaansstraat.

 In order to avoid open tendering, the city council sold the plot complete with contaminated soil and buildings that had yet to be demolished.
 There was space for six housing units, enabling a further three families to join the project, and the six households then formed a ‘collective private commissioning body’.